 I have focused my entire career starting in 1979 on the philosophy that a high percentage of standard treatments for health disorders focuses solely on treating the symptoms of a disease rather than addressing the true underlying causes.
 There are many who say, “I had heartburn and the pills that were prescribed totally stopped my pain” so I was cured!
 The issue I have with this type of statement is that despite the discomfort disappearing in the person taking the drug, the underlying issue was never healed.
 This means that when the drug is withdrawn someday, (usually due to side effects or costs) the original symptoms will come roaring back worse than before because no one ever discussed why it originated and what therapies could have actually healed it.
 I use the analogy often in conversations that treating symptoms is like having a red warning light come on in your car dashboard and you take a piece of duct tape and place it over the light so it is invisible rather than fix the problem.
-Now compare this standard medical approach to the same person experiencing acid reflux or heartburn who visits someone trained in functional integrative healthcare. (these terms are far more accurate than alternative medicine).
+Now compare this standard medical approach to the same person experiencing acid reflux or heartburn who visits someone trained in functional integrative healthcare, holistic care. (these terms are far more accurate than alternative medicine).
 The investigation would begin with asking a number of questions to the patient that would focus around lifestyle.
 Foods, sleep patterns, stress levels, nutritional supplements, exercise, joy levels, toxic load, candida, heavy metals, along with looking into blood work that could reveal other imbalances.
 These interactions would require far more time than today’s medical model allows which is the number one reason it is not more popular.
 Education and advice are the first line prescriptions normally offered by integrative alternative approaches.

 Below is an example of a physician who understands very well the value of an integrative practice: